clusternet/website/content/en/docs/introduction.md

   - managing any [Certified Kubernetes Distributions](https://www.cncf.io/certification/software-conformance/), such as [k3s](https://github.com/k3s-io/k3s)
   - managing Kubernetes clusters running at the edge
-  - auto discovering clusters created by [cluster-api](https://github.com/kubernetes-sigs/cluster-api)
+  - discovering clusters created by [cluster-api](https://github.com/kubernetes-sigs/cluster-api)
   - parent cluster can also register itself as a child cluster to run workloads
-  - managing Kubernetes version skewed from v1.17.x to v1.22.x (Learn more about [Kubernetes Version Skew](/docs/introduction/#kubernetes-version-skew))
+  - managing Kubernetes version skewed from v1.17.x to v1.23.x (Learn more about [Kubernetes Version Skew](/docs/introduction/#kubernetes-version-skew))
   - visiting any managed clusters with dynamic RBAC rules (Learn more from [this tuorial](/docs/tutorials/cluster-management/visiting-child-clusters-with-rbac/))